Who we are

 It’s nice that vacuum cleaners can be made user-friendly, but we think justice has a bit more urgency.
 That’s why we make it affordable, accessible, and easy to understand for everyone.

 HiiL (The Hague Institute for Innovation of Law) is a civil society organisation committed to people-centred justice.
-That means justice that is easy to access, easy to understand, and effective.
-We will ensure that by 2030, 150 million people will be able to prevent or resolve their most pressing justice problems.
+That means justice that is affordable, accessible and easy to understand.
+To make that transformation we must put people and the outcomes they need at the centre, not institutions and existing procedures.
+We aim that by 2030, 150 million people will be able to prevent or resolve their most pressing justice problems.
 We do this by stimulating innovation and scaling what works best.
 We are friendly rebels focused on concrete improvements in the lives of people.
 Data and evidence are central in all that we do.
 HiiL is an equal opportunity, international employer.
-We are based in The Hague, City of Peace and Justice.
+We are based in the Netherlands, in the City of Peace and Justice, The Hague.